Tower: Data Structures in Quantum Superposition: : Recursive Data Structure Operations

 \subsection{Syntax}

-The syntax of \LangName{} adds new types, expressions and statements, as well as function declarations $\dDecl$, \emph{recursion bounds} $\bBound$, and programs $\pProgram$.
+The syntax of \LangName{} augments \CoreLang{} with new types, expressions and statements, as well as function declarations $\dDecl$, \emph{recursion bounds} $\bBound$, and programs $\pProgram$.
 Recursion bounds enable \LangName{} to guarantee that all programs are bounded by classically known parameters.